 – Preheat the oven to 180C/160C fan/350F/gas 4.
 Grease a 1kg (10cm x 20cm) loaf tin and line the base and sides with baking parchment.

 – Place the coconut oil and sugar in a large bowl and cream together until light and fluffy.
-Then beat in the eggs by hand or with an electric hand-held mixer, a little at a time, followed by the mashed bananas and almond or rice milk, mixing until well combined.
+Then beat in the eggs by hand or with a hand-held electric mixer, a little at a time, followed by the mashed bananas and almond or rice milk, mixing until well combined.

 – Combine the remaining ingredients in a separate bowl.
 Gradually fold the dry ingredients into the coconut oil and sugar mixture until it just comes together.
 Don’t over-mix as it will make the banana bread tough.